Ordering and payment

 The returned product must be unused, in a condition fit for sale and in its original packaging.
 The paint can must be unopened.
 You will have to pay the return postage.
 We will refund the purchase price of the product as soon as possible after the return is received, using the payment method used in the original payment.
 If you do not contact us within 14 days of receiving your order, we reserve the right not to accept returns.
 Please note that failure to pick up your order is not the same as a return.

-One tin of paint with its packaging weighs about 6kg.
+One 3.6 liter can of paint with its packaging weighs about 6kg.
 A package of three paint cans and a painting supplies set weighs about 22kg.

-www.coverstorypaint.com ships to Austria, Belgium, Czechia, Denmark, Estonia, France, Germany, Greece, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, Norway, Poland, Portugal, San Marino, Slovakia, Slovenia, Spain and Sweden.
+Currently www.coverstorypaint.com ships paint to Austria, Belgium, Czechia, Denmark, Estonia, France, Germany, Greece, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, Norway, Poland, Portugal, San Marino, Slovakia, Slovenia, Spain and Sweden.

 General information about paints

 A paint binder binds the paint's ingredients together, enabling it to create a dry film on the surface you're painting.
 Most common paints use a variety of synthetic raw materials, such as plastic, as binders.
-Because Cover Story is plastic-free, 100% renewable natural oil acts as a binder for Cover Story paints.
+Because we want our paint plastic-free, we use castor oil, a 100% renewable natural oil as our binder base.

 Gloss refers to the ability of a surface to direct reflected light.
-Cover Story paints have CS Signature matte finish.
+Cover Story paints have excellent coverage and CS Signature matt finish.
 Low sheen level with approximately 5% light reflectance make them suitable for both walls and ceilings.

 Cover Story's paints

 We believe that the color surrounding us is the most important interior element of a space.
 Yet choosing the perfect shade from hundreds of options is not easy.
 That’s why we’ve curated a color palette with just the right options.
-The 32-tone palette chosen by our color experts is perfect for northern light.
-We guarantee you don't need more choices.
+We promise each of our shades is just right – we've taken care of the guess work.